tubearchivist/tubearchivist/docker_assets/dev/README.md

 ```
 - Menu -> Run -> Start Debugging

-Now you are running with a dev environment where you can connect to the app at http://localhost:8000 with debugging and volume mapped source code.
+Now you are running with a dev environment where you can connect to the app at http://localhost:8000 with debugging and volume mapped source code and hot reloading for changes to django python code.